peter3200/NeuroDocs/docs/source/kong2019/parc_ov.rst

 Parcellation Approaches
 ***********************

 The Kong2019 MS-HBM pipeline isn't the only parcellation pipeline out there.
 Other parcellation approaches include k-means parcellations and seed-based approaches.
-However, unlike these alterantives, the Kong2019 pipeline takes group priors into account.
+However, unlike these alternatives, the Kong2019 pipeline takes group priors into account.
 These priors constrain the model in different ways--such as by dictating the spatial layout of the networks.
 In an update, the Kong2022 Areal MS-HBM pipeline includes additional priors not included in the Kong2019 pipeline, such as a gradient prior and a contiguity prior.

 `Below` is an example of Kong2019 parcellaton output.